Boogie2988: Alleged cancer diagnosis

 On November 15, 2022, Williams published a video on his YouTube channel stating that he had been diagnosed with a rare blood cancer known as polycythemia vera, which is a genetic condition causing overproduction of red blood cells, in turn causing blood to thicken and increasing the risk of blood clots, stroke, or heart attack.
 During Coffeezilla's discussion with Williams regarding Faddy Coin, Williams stated that a majority of the money he made had been put to helping treat the condition.

-On July 10, 2024, Williams was confronted on a live podcast by popular political streamer Steven Bonnell, known as Destiny, who alleged Williams was lying about having cancer.
-Bonnell alleged that the circumstances Williams has stated about his alleged diagnosis did not align with having polycythemia vera, but more closely aligned with secondary polycythemia, namely that a substantial cause of secondary polycythemia is taking exogenous hormones (Williams had stated he was undergoing testosterone replacement therapy), as well as another condition Williams has stated he has – sleep apnea – which causes a lack of oxygen intake overnight, thus causing a decrease in oxygen in the blood which would cause the blood to then produce more red blood cells, none of which are primarily consistent with polycythemia vera, as it is a genetic condition.
+On July 10, 2024, Williams was confronted on a live podcast by political streamer Steven Bonnell, known as Destiny, who alleged Williams was lying about having cancer.
+Bonnell alleged that the circumstances Williams claimed about his diagnosis did not align with having polycythemia vera, but more closely aligned with secondary polycythemia.
+In particular, a substantial cause of secondary polycythemia is taking exogenous hormones, aligning with Williams stating that he was undergoing testosterone replacement therapy.
+Williams also claimed to have sleep apnea, which causes a lack of oxygen intake overnight.
+This contributes to secondary polycythemia by causing a decrease in oxygen in the blood, which causes the blood to then produce more red blood cells.
+None of these are primarily consistent with polycythemia vera (which is caused by genetic mutation), but both were cited as contributing causes in Williams’s 2022 announcement video.
 Bonnell also pointed out that Williams has stated he is waiting on a biopsy to confirm his diagnosis, despite already claiming to be diagnosed.

 Later during the livestream, after Bonnell disconnected, Williams released a statement on his Twitter, stating that he has paperwork stating he has polycythemia vera, and saying that his doctor told him he had the condition, but that he should've "never jumped the gun like that" and saying "of all the fuck-ups that I've ever made in this life, this is the one that will haunt me to the bitter end, as it should."

 Following this controversy, Williams was fired from a podcast he shares with fellow internet personality Keemstar, Lolcow Live, but was rehired as a host after Williams agreed to tattoo the word "liar" on his face as a punishment.

 Personal life

-Shortly after his mother's death in 2009, he met Desiree, "Dez" for short, and she moved to Arkansas to live with him.
+Shortly after his mother's death in 2009, he met a woman called Desiree, "Dez" for short, and she moved to Arkansas to live with him.
 She later became known in his content as Dez2988, taking on his numerical suffix and occasionally portraying the unseen character of Francis' sister.
 In October 2013, Williams and Desiree got married.
 Williams had gastric bypass surgery due to morbid obesity on August 1, 2017.
 On December 19, 2017, Williams announced that Desiree filed for divorce and had planned to for a while, but waited until he sufficiently recovered from his gastric bypass surgery which was back in August.
 In October 2018, Williams stated that his divorce was finalized back in February.